Divorce & Child Custody

 - Uncontested (1A) Divorce When you and your spouse are in agreement on all issues, we will work with you to file a complete separation agreement with the court.

 - Contested Divorce A common occurrence, when both parties do not agree on issues of separation.
 This can lead to litigation, where the court will resolve the issues.
-We work with our clients to represent their cases during contested divorce
+We work with our clients to represent their cases during contested divorce.
+We proudly offer child custody and divorce services in Newton, Brookline, Needham, Natick, Somerville, Wellesley, Wayland, Weston, MetroWest & Middlesex County.

 - Parenting and Custody This is a very sensitive and important area in many divorces, and covers a wide variety of issues, including how much time each parent will spend with their children and how the parents will decide important decisions relating their children.
 No two families are alike; we help our clients craft a parenting plan that’s in the best interest of the child.